open-neuromorphic/open-neuromorphic.github.io/content/blog/spiking-neural-network-framework-benchmarking/index.md

 * given equivalent forward dynamics, check gradient correlations and magnitudes
 * ✔ memory consumption of different libraries
 * ✔ add JAX framework

-## Authors
-* [Gregor Lenz](https://lenzgregor.com) holds a PhD in neuromorphic engineering from Sorbonne University and has been training SNNs for a little while now!
-* [Kade Heckel](https://github.com/kmheckel/spyx) is a Marshall Scholar and a current MPhil student at the Univeristy of Cambridge.
-He authored the library Spyx as part of the dissertation for an MSc at the University of Sussex under the supervision of Thomas Nowotny.
-* [Sumit Bam Shrestha](https://www.intel.com/content/www/us/en/research/featured-researchers/sumit-bam-shrestha.html) is a research scientist in neuromorphic computing at Intel Labs, where he focuses on deep spiking neural networks.
-* [Cameron Barker](https://github.com/cameron-git) is a Neuromorphic Engineer at Ripga ltd.
-* [Jens Egholm Pedersen](https://jepedersen.dk) is a PhD student at KTH Royal Institute of Technology